-Most of our membership would agree that health is paramount.
-We breathe clean air and drink untreated, filtered water (via reverse osmosis, just like you would find in bottled water, but without the plastic bottle).
+Many in our membership take health seriously.
+We have the privilege of breathing clean air and drink untreated, filtered water (via reverse osmosis).
 Our land and labor provides us with fresh produce, dairy, and meat.
 The small size of our farm allows us to treat all of our animals with care and affection.
 Natural methods to manage our land and animals are used so that our food is healthy and nutritious.
 You can’t get more local food than the food you grow yourself.

 What would you like for breakfast?
 Four different types of homegrown potatoes, three different types of kale?
 Fry them up in homegrown lard or coconut oil.
 Grab an organic pineapple from Hawaii or a local organic apple.
 Have a little homemade yogurt with homemade granola and a couple homegrown strawberries.
 The food variety and quality at East Wind is difficult to match.